 How do I adopt a red panda?

-To adopt a red panda just click through to the red panda adoption page and choose if you’d like to adopt with, or without, an entrance ticket included.
+To adopt a red panda just click through to the red panda adoption page and choose if you’d like a bronze, silver or gold adoption.
 You can adopt for yourself or for someone special and we’ll also send a special gift message along with your cuddly red panda toy in your adoption pack.

 Your red panda adoption will last 12 months, and 10% of the profits will help raise money for our conservation partners including Red Panda Network through which we sponsor a “Red Panda Guardian” ranger in Nepal to protect red pandas in the wild.
 So you can feel all ‘fuzzy’ inside about your wonderful gift.